-To transform California by eradicating the commercial tobacco industry’s influence and reducing the harm caused by tobacco products to the health, environment, and economic well-being of California’s diverse populations by 2035.
+To transform California by eradicating the commercial tobacco industry’s influence and reducing the harm caused by tobacco products to the health, environment, and economic well-being of California’s diverse populations.

 To promote health justice, eliminate tobacco-related disparities, and reduce health inequities for all Californians.

 There are up to 10 times more tobacco ads in African American/Black neighborhoods than in others (Source)

 The tobacco industry appropriates American Indian cultures in marketing, using valued traditions to promote tobacco use.
 (Source)